 The NSOC Representative sits as the student representative on the New Student Orientation Committee, which oversees assignment of first-year students’ rotations and thesis lab choices.

-Lunch Symposia Chair
+Lunch Symposia Chairs

 The GLDC Lunch Symposia is a student seminar series that gives IPiB students and postdocs the opportunity to present their research in a casual setting in front of their peers over lunch.
 The Lunch Symposia Chair prepares a schedule of student and outside speaker presenters each semester.
 Additionally, the Chair organizes practice preliminary exam lunches for second year students to gain practice and get feedback from their graduate student peers before their preliminary exam.